Jodenee/Voyager/docs/Reference/Webhook.md

 ***Parameters***

 - threadId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the thread the message is in.
-- messageId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the message to be edited.
+- messageId : [*string*](https://create.roblox.com/docs/scripting/luau/strings) - The id of the message.
 - content : [*string?*](https://create.roblox.com/docs/scripting/luau/strings) - The new content.
 - embeds : { [*Embed*](Embed.md) }? - The new embeds.